 Yes, we accept film all over the world.

 For Movie Film, prepping for telecine is simply adding 9 feet of leader to the head and tail of the processed roll.
 Either a single roll or putting the rolls together.
 This can be done in random order or in a numerical order that you have marked on the film.
-Prepping for telecine makes transferring to another medium like DVD or MiniDV less timely.
+Prepping for telecine makes transferring to another medium like DVD.

 Yes.
 Currently, the only type of film that we offer cross processing on is E-6 slide film processed as C-41 color film.

 126 film Look in the window in the center of the 126 cartridge, if you can see arrows pointing to the right >>>> your film has not been exposed (No pictures have been taken).